gohugoio/hugo/content/overview/usage.md

       hugo [command]

     Available Commands:
-      server                    :: Hugo runs it's own a webserver to render the files version                   :: Print the version number of Hugo check                     :: Check content in the source directory benchmark                 :: Benchmark hugo by building a site a number of times
+      server                    :: Hugo runs its own a webserver to render the files version                   :: Print the version number of Hugo check                     :: Check content in the source directory benchmark                 :: Benchmark hugo by building a site a number of times